camunda/camunda-docs/docs/self-managed/setup/install.md

   - Web Modeler requires an SMTP server to send notification emails to users.
 - Configure the database connection
   - Web Modeler requires a PostgreSQL database as persistent data storage (other database systems are currently not supported).
-  - _Option 1_: Set `postgresql.enabled: true`.
+  - _Option 1_: Set `webModelerPostgresql.enabled: true`.
 This will install a new PostgreSQL instance as part of the Helm release (using the [PostgreSQL Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) by Bitnami as a dependency).
-  - _Option 2_: Set `postgresql.enabled: false` and configure a [connection to an external database](#optional-configure-external-database).
+  - _Option 2_: Set `webModelerPostgresql.enabled: false` and configure a [connection to an external database](#optional-configure-external-database).

 We recommend specifying these values in a YAML file that you pass to the `helm install` command.
 A minimum configuration file would look as follows: